5mehulhelp5/module-graphql-stock-filter/README.md

     "query": "query { products(filter: { stock_status: { eq: \"IN_STOCK\" } }) { items { sku name stock_status } } }"
   }'
 ```

+### Note
+"Display Out of Stock Products" should be set to "Yes" for filtering to work.
+Go to Stores > Configuration > Catalog > Inventory > Display Out of Stock Products